List of express bus routes in New York City: History and notes

-Proposed new bus routes

-In December 2019, the MTA released a draft redesign of the Queens bus network with 77 routes.
+In December 2019, the MTA released a draft redesign of the Queens bus network redesign with 77 routes.
 The routes were given a "QMT" label to avoid confusion with existing routes.
 The "QMT" prefix was tentative; in the final plan, all bus routes would have been labeled with "QM", similar to the existing routes.
 The final redesign was initially expected in mid- or late 2020, but the first draft attracted overwhelmingly negative feedback, with 11,000 comments about the plans.
 The redesign was delayed due to the COVID-19 pandemic in New York City.
 Planning resumed in mid-2021.

 The original draft plan was dropped, and a revised plan with 85 routes was released on March 29, 2022.
 The new plan retains the "QM" prefix and preserves most of the existing routes.
 Most of the bus routes have relatively minor changes: